What Happens to Debt When You Die in Alabama?

 Find creditor claim deadlines, notice requirements, and payment priority order.
 Enter dates to calculate specific deadlines for the estate.

 The executor is responsible for publishing notice, sending direct notice to known creditors (where required), reviewing and approving or rejecting claims, and paying valid claims in the statutory priority order before distributing assets to beneficiaries.
-The Alabama executor checklist outlines each step in order.
+The Alabama estate settlement plan outlines each step in order.

 Creditor claims are one phase of estate settlement.
 The process includes inventorying assets, notifying creditors, paying valid debts, filing tax returns, and distributing remaining assets to beneficiaries.
 Assets cannot be distributed until the claim period expires.
 See the full timeline with the Alabama estate settlement guide.